Bobby Hopper Tunnel: Description

 The tunnel's twin bores are each 1595.2 ft long, 38 ft wide and 25 ft tall (as measured from the roadway to the top of the tunnel arch), allowing for two lanes of traffic and shoulder space in each bore.
 A prominent feature of the tunnel is the noticeably inclined gradient of each bore and its associated roadway.
-Southbound traffic experiences a significant descending gradient inside the tunnel, while northbound traffic experiences a corresponding ascending gradient.
+Given that the north end of the tunnel is at a considerably lower elevation than the south end, northbound traffic experiences a significant descending (downhill) gradient inside the tunnel, while southbound traffic experiences a corresponding ascending (uphill) gradient.
 Cross-passages occur every 265 ft allowing for five emergency ways in.
 Besides paved openings, the tunnel has traffic signals, lighting, message signs, carbon monoxide monitors, fire protection, and closed-circuit television systems to monitor traffic remotely at the Fort Smith highway department district headquarters.

 The tunnel was named for the director of the Arkansas Highway Commission (a resident of nearby Springdale, Arkansas) during the time of its construction.
 While there are eight railway tunnels in Arkansas, the Bobby Hopper Tunnel is the only highway tunnel in the state.